mainej/re-stated/examples/README.md

-This directory contains a re-frame app with examples of interactions that work well when modeled as state machines.
+This directory contains examples of re-frame interactions that work well when modeled as state machines.

-These are just a starting place.
-You should adapt the machines showcased here to your own policies.
+The machines showcased here are just a starting place.
+You should adapt them to your own policies.

 Or build your own machines.
 The tricky part is defining the machine's states and